-- 6) In your notebook, complete the sentences, using the correct form of the words in brackets. - 1 It took me a while, but I eventually (used / eat) whole grains instead of refined foods. - 2 Maria (used / practise) golf every day, but lately it's only once or twice a week. - 3 | (used / run) in all sorts of weather even snow doesn't bother me! - 4 I will never (used / cool down) after I exercise!
-I'd rather just jump into the shower. - 5 'Don't you get upset when the coach shouts at you?' - 'No, I (used / hear) him lose his temper.' - 6 Dana (used / eat) lots of junk food, but now she follows a healthy diet. - 7 I can't (used / get up) at 5 a.m. for skating practice!
+- 6) In your notebook, complete the sentences, using the correct form of the words in brackets. - 1 It took me a while, but I eventually got used to eating (used / eat) whole grains instead of refined foods. - 2 Maria used to practise (used / practise) golf every day, but lately it's only once or twice a week. - 3 | am used to running/have got used to running (used / run) in all sorts of weather even snow doesn't bother me! - 4 I will never get used to cooling dow (used / cool down) after I exercise!
+I'd rather just jump into the shower. - 5 'Don't you get upset when the coach shouts at you?'
+'No, I am used to hearing (used / hear) him lose his temper.' - 6 Dana used to eat (used / eat) lots of junk food, but now she follows a healthy diet. - 7 I can't get used to getting up (used / get up) at 5 a.m. for skating practice!
 I'm just not a morning person. - 7) NOW YOU DO IT Work in pairs.
 Talk about the following situations.
 Use the structures for habits. - 1 Talk about an activity which you didn't want to try in the past, but which you enjoy on a regular basis now. - 2 Describe three things which your sibling or close friend does that really get on your nerves. - 3 Imagine you are a professional sports star.
 Describe the things you do on a daily basis. - 4 Talk about a dream or ambition you had when you were younger which no longer seems possible. - 5 Describe an activity or habit which was challenging for you in the past, but seems natural now.